Slamy/Yaumataca/doc/adding_gamepads.md

 };
 ```

-The idle state of this controller looks like this:
+The idle state of this specific controller looks like this:

             dat->coolie_hat
             | dat->button_left